 Pond Slider

-For Fox Sake and For The Shell Of It are home to twelve non-releasable pond sliders.
+For Fox Sake is home to twelve non-releasable pond sliders.
 All of these turtles were victims of the pet trade who were kept in appalling conditions including filthy, tiny aquariums with inadequate ultraviolet light and poor diet.

 Over time, these beautiful creatures developed metabolic bone diseases that deformed their shells and spines.
 They also came ago us with infections in their shells and under their skin.